-AP source: Red Sox to rehire Cora, manager from 2018 title
+Red Sox bring back Cora, rehiring manager from 2018 title

 Sale is expected to return in the first half.
 J.D.
 Martinez, an All-Star his first two years in Boston before struggling in the pandemic-shortened 2020 season, is also under contract for at least one more year.

-And the Red Sox have plenty of salary flexibility gained in the deal that sent Betts and Price to Los Angeles.
+And the Red Sox have plenty of salary flexibility gained in the deal that jettioned Betts and Price.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports